 - Engage in a detailed discussion on how to write an Artist Statement

-Linda Vallejo has over thirty years of experience as a development consultant, grantwriter and grantwriting instructor.
-Over the past nineteen years, she has served as an on-line grantwriting instructor with Education to Go in over 2,500 colleges and universities nationwide.
+Artist, Linda Vallejo has over thirty years of experience as a development consultant, grant writer and grant writing instructor.
+For over twenty years she has served as an on-line grantwriting instructor with Education to Go in over 2,500 colleges and universities nationwide.
 She has written and received over $30 million in grant funds from foundation, corporate, government and individual donors for her many clients nationwide.

 SIGN UP ! ! !
 A to Z Grantwriting Monthly Newsletter

-Click Here and you’ll receive regular updates on upcoming grant opportunities and direct links to application guidelines!
+to receive our free monthly newsletter with regular updates on upcoming grant opportunities and direct links to application guidelines!